An introduction to electromagnetism

 Electric & Magnetic Fields

-Electric and magnetic fields are fundamental concepts in classical electromagnetism.
-The electric field (E) describes the force that a charged particle experiences due to other charged particles nearby.
-It is generated by stationary electric charges, which can be either positive or negative.
-In contrast, the magnetic field (B) describes the force experienced by moving charged particles (electric currents) and by magnets.
+- The electric field (E) describes the force experienced by a charged particle due to other nearby charges.
+It is generated by stationary electric charges, which can be positive or negative.

 Classical waves